 She appeared in three of Mr. Donen’s films, “Funny Face” (1957), “Charade” (1963) and “Two for the Road” (1967), three pictures which turned out to be some of his most enduring films, although as an MGM director, like his colleagues such as Vincente Minnelli or George Sidney, he was primarily known as an established choreographer and director of musicals which became classics, from his feature debut “On the Town” (1949) to “Singin’ in the Rain” (1952) or “Seven Brides for Seven Brothers” (1954).
-After the musical genre slowly faded away, he became an independent filmmaker, directing some of Hollywood’s best actors in screen classics, such as “Indiscreet” (1958, with Cary Grant and Ingrid Bergman), “Charade” (1963, Grant with Audrey Hepburn) or “Arabesque” (1965, starring Gregory Peck and Sophia Loren) – films he shot in Europe, where he spent most of his time during the 1960s (residing in London).
+After the musical genre slowly faded away, he became an independent filmmaker, directing some of Hollywood’s best actors in screen classics, such as “Indiscreet” (1958, with Cary Grant and Ingrid Bergman), “Charade” (1963, Grant with Audrey Hepburn) or “Arabesque” (1965, starring Gregory Peck and Sophia Loren)—films he shot in Europe, where he spent most of his time during the 1960s (residing in London).

-Later he returned to America and unfortunately made fewer films.
-His latest films include the comedies “Movie Movie” (1975) starring George C. Scott, and “Blame It on Rio” (1984) with Michael Caine and Demi Moore in one of her early screen roles.
+Later he returned to America and, unfortunately, made fewer films.
+His latest films include the comedies “Movie Movie” (1975) starring George C. Scott and “Blame It on Rio” (1984) with Michael Caine and Demi Moore in one of her early screen roles.

 In this 1999 interview at the Ghent Film Festival (now called Film Fest Ghent), Mr. Donen (now age 92) reflected on his long and rewarding career as a filmmaker.

-When you started at MGM, were there any directors you worked with?
+Mr. Donen, when you started at MGM, were there any directors you worked with?

 It’s frightening, absolutely terrifying.
 Because you think the audience won’t like it, and then you’re the one who is responsible for it.
 That’s what it feels like.
 When I finish a movie, and somebody sees it and says, ‘That’s the worst movie I’ve ever seen in my life,’ I think, ‘Oh dear!’
 And if someone else says, ‘It’s great!’ then I’d think, ‘Well, I understand.’
 [Laughs.]
-So when you finish a movie, you don’t know if it’s good, bad or even indifferent.
-Well, no, you do know if it’s good, bad or indifferent, you just don’t know how someone else will respond to it.
+So when you finish a movie, you don’t know if it’s good, bad, or even indifferent.
+Well, no, you do know if it’s good, bad, or indifferent; you just don’t know how someone else will respond to it.
 The funny part is that it changes: the movie doesn’t change, but the reaction to it changes.
-At first, “Singin’ in the Rain” for example was mediocre, it wasn’t received with great appreciation when it opened, it didn’t have great reviews, and “Two for the Road” was almost impossible.
-This film hardly got a good review, most critics hated it.
-The people who first applauded when they saw “Singin’ in the Rain” were the New Wave guys like François Truffaut, Claude Chabrol and Jean-Luc Godard.
+At first, “Singin’ in the Rain,” for example, was mediocre; it wasn’t received with great appreciation when it opened, it didn’t have great reviews, and “Two for the Road” was almost impossible.
+This film hardly got a good review; most critics hated it.
+The people who first applauded when they saw “Singin’ in the Rain” were the New Wave guys like François Truffaut, Claude Chabrol, and Jean-Luc Godard.
 They liked it.
-Later, people’s opinions changed and the picture got revived over and over again.
+Later, people’s opinions changed, and the picture got revived over and over again.
 With “Two for the Road,” it was exactly the same: terrible reviews at first.
-But we see things very subjectively, they don’t stay with us the way we thought they were.
+But we see things very subjectively; they don’t stay with us the way we thought they were.
 That happens to a lot of things.
-Take a simple thing like an apple, and look at it from the point of view of a man who’s starving or someone who is full of food and doesn’t want to eat it, it’s entirely different.
+Take a simple thing like an apple, and look at it from the point of view of a man who’s starving or someone who is full of food and doesn’t want to eat it; it’s entirely different.
 And an artist sees it as a glorious object.
 While it’s still an apple.
 And movies are far more complicated than that.

 How do you look back now to “Singin’ in the Rain”?

 Well, now everybody likes it, and I’m very proud of it.
-I’m delighted, it’s a wonderful feeling.
-When we did “Singin’ in the Rain,” we were young, full of energy and vitality, we didn’t have any fear, we just burst out doing it, and the movie is full of good dancing and funny situations, it’s about something we can all easily understand – movies and the transition from silents to talkies.
+I’m delighted; it’s a wonderful feeling.
+When we did “Singin’ in the Rain,” we were young, full of energy and vitality, we didn’t have any fear, we just burst out doing it, and the movie is full of good dancing and funny situations, it’s about something we can all easily understand—movies and the transition from silents to talkies.
 It just all fell into place.

 You co-directed “Singin’ in the Rain” with Gene Kelly.
 What was that really like?

 Everybody asks me that question, and I have no answer [laughs].
 We did everything together.
-We were usually rehearsing in two separate rehearsal halls – he would work on one number, I would do another one, and then often after lunch, he’d go to my rehearsal hall and I would go into his, and then we worked it out.
+We were usually rehearsing in two separate rehearsal halls—he would work on one number, I would do another one, and then often after lunch, he’d go to my rehearsal hall, and I would go into his, and then we worked it out.
 There was no system.
 The good part was that he was in the movie, so at least I was always behind the camera while he was going to be in front of it.

-Was that easy, to co-direct a film?
+Was that easy to co-direct a film?

 A director is supposed to be a ‘loving dictator.’
 The point of view has to come from one person.
-If you got two people directing a picture, it’s hell if you don’t have the same point of view, because then you have to work it out and I can tell you, it’s not always very easy to figure it out as well as you’d like to.
+If you got two people directing a picture, it’s hell if you don’t have the same point of view because then you have to work it out, and I can tell you, it’s not always very easy to figure it out as well as you’d like to.
 So honestly, I never loved co-directing, but for those pictures, the opportunity was there.
 That’s it.
-At the time Gene Kelly and I were considered a unit [they co-directed three films: “On the Town,” 1949; “Singin’ in the Rain,” 1952; “It’s Always Fair Weather,” 1955].
+At the time, Gene Kelly and I were considered a unit [they co-directed three films: “On the Town,” 1949; “Singin’ in the Rain,” 1952; “It’s Always Fair Weather,” 1955].
 We both had worked together as choreographers, so that made it easier, although it wasn’t always fun.
 I didn’t want to it anymore after we made “It’s Always Fair Weather” , even though I directed “The Pajama Game” and “Damn Yankees!” with George Abbott, who had done those on Broadway already.